jacksenechal/resume/resume.md

 ### Principal Software Engineer, [Kantata][]
 #### (2017 - Dec 2023)

-Team lead, M-Bridge platform (2 years):

--   Lead a new team to stabilize and improve an agent-based integration platform
--   Established operational metrics; reduced errors and incidents by ~100x
--   Zero-downtime infrastructure migration into kubernetes, including several databases

-Team lead, Insights platform (3 months):
+-   Operations Team Leadership: Over four years, I recruited and led a new team dedicated to building and scaling the infrastructure platform.
+I was instrumental in leading the transition towards a DevOps culture throughout the organization.
+I created a clear, calm, and constructive environment that allowed the team to thrive.
+I was responsible for roadmap stewardship, untangling requirements, and arranging priorities to maximize flow.
+We transitioned a large legacy infrastructure codebase to cutting edge, cloud-native, IAC-oriented tools.
+I was also involved in coding, architecture, and collaboration on numerous mission-critical projects.

--   Lead a short transition team overseeing and improving the BI data pipeline
+-   Insights Platform Leadership: For three months, I led a short transition team that was responsible for overseeing and improving the BI data pipeline.
+We successfully migrated the pipeline to Kubernetes.
--   Migrated the pipeline to kubernetes

-Team lead, Ops team (4 years):

--   Recruited and lead a new team focused on building and scaling the infrastructure platform
--   Lead transition towards a DevOps culture throughout the organization
--   Established a clear, calm, constructive environment in which the team could thrive
--   Roadmap stewardship, untangling requirements, arranging priorities to maximize flow
--   Transitioned a large legacy infrastructure codebase to cutting edge, cloud-native, IAC-oriented tools
--   Coding, architecture, and collaboration on numerous mission-critical projects

-Additional / cross-functional:

--   Mentorship and coaching
--   Interviewing and hiring
--   Organizational change management and process optimization
+-   M-Bridge Platform Leadership: For two years, I spearheaded a new team to stabilize and enhance an agent-based integration platform.
+We established operational metrics that significantly reduced errors and incidents by approximately 100x.
+We successfully performed a migration to Kubernetes with zero downtime, including relational, document, and cache databases.
+-   Additional Responsibilities: I took on cross-functional roles that included mentorship and coaching, interviewing and hiring, and organizational change management and process optimization.
+My efforts were recognized when I received the Top Performer Award in 2021.

 ### Lead Developer, Co-founder, Pegg